treeverse/lakeFS/design/open/spark-outputcommitter/perf.md

 commitJob can merge concurrently _between_ the task branches and onto the job branch.
 These concurrent merges do not conflict, they use distinct destination branches.

+### Objects on job branch, successful tasks on another branch

+Write all objects directly to the job branch.
+Store successful / unsuccessful tasks status _on another branch_.
+During commitJob take the objects belonging to the successful branches, delete the others, and commit and merge.